 Prior work on visual authentication of avatars is limited.
-Yanushkevich et al. suggested a need for development of "Robotic Biometrics" [6].
-An approach for parameterized generation of avatar face datasets was reported in [7].
+Yanushkevich et al. suggested a need for development of "Robotic Biometrics"7.
+An approach for parameterized generation of avatar face datasets was reported in8.
 "Avatar facial biometric authentication" was published in French and it described results of an experiment in which an avatar face recognition system was constructed for recognizing avatars from MyWebFace.com.
-The system used wavelet transform for feature extraction and SVM for classification purposes [8].
-Yampolskiy et al. provided application of biometric principles to avatar recognition and outlined future directions and potential applications [4].
+The system used wavelet transform for feature extraction and SVM for classification purposes9.
+Yampolskiy et al. provided application of biometric principles to avatar recognition and outlined future directions and potential applications4.
+Boukhris et al.10 have presented an approach for applying face recognition to avatars as part of security framework for virtual worlds.
+Mohamed & Yampolskiy et al. evaluate state of the art academic and commercial algorithms developed for human face recognition on the avatar face dataset and obtain recognition accuracy ranging from 53.57% to 79.9% on different systems12.

-II.
-AVATAR FACE RECOGNITION
+2. AVATAR FACE RECOGNITION

 Avatar and human faces have similarities and differences.
 Both have a consistent structure and location of facial components (i.e. the relationship among eyes, nose, etc.).
 These similarities suggest an avatar face recognition framework designed in the same manner as human FR systems.
 Avatar faces span a wider range of colors than human faces, and the colors provide strong discrimination between identities (see Fig. 3).
+In some virtual worlds avatars take non-human forms and so the proposed approach of avatar face recognition will not be applicable.
+Since Second Life is a dominant force in the space of virtual communities the proposed approach is nonetheless highly applicable.